Styela clava: Reproduction

 Like most tunicates, S. clava is hermaphroditic and produces short-lived pelagic lecithotrophic larvae.
 They reproduce externally via broadcast spawning, and the reproductive period is highly dependent on sea surface temperatures reaching a critical temperature threshold, between 16 °C and 20°C. The reproductive period can vary from 4 to 10 months depending on location.
 Along the Californian coast in the United States, the reproduction period occurs for 4 months from June to September, while in Denmark and England, the reproduction period is also 4 months but occurs from July to October.

 Native Range

-S. clava is native to the northwestern waters of the Pacific, particularly the seas and coasts of Japan and Korea, to Siberia, and as far south as the coasts off Shanghai, China.
+S. clava is native to the northwestern waters of the Pacific, particularly the seas and coasts of Japan and Korea, to Siberia, and as far south as the coast off Shanghai, China.

 Invasions

-Outside of its native range, S. clava has proven to be an increasingly successful invasive species due to physiological adaptations and environmental tolerances.
-S. clava's thick tunic, relative to native tunicates, provides better protection from possible predators and helps prevent desiccation.
+Outside of its native range, S. clava has proven to be an increasingly successful invasive species due to its physiological adaptations and environmental tolerances.
+S. clava's thick tunic, relative to native tunicates, provides better protection from potential predators and helps prevent desiccation.
 It can withstand subzero to 23 °C sea temperatures and high salinity water, giving it strong tolerance to environmental changes in water.
-The lack of a natural predator already gives S. clava an advantage over native tunicates, but their large size as well allows them to outcompete other filter-feeding species such as oysters or mussels for food and substrate space.
+The lack of a natural predator already gives S. clava an advantage over native tunicates, but their large size also allows them to outcompete other filter-feeding species such as oysters or mussels for food and substrate space.